Erling Haaland: 2022–23: Record-breaking debut season and continental treble

 On 3 May, in City's return fixture against West Ham, Haaland scored his 35th league goal of the campaign, surpassing Shearer and Andy Cole's joint record for the most goals scored in a single Premier League season.
 A week later, he was named FWA Footballer of the Year.
 He won by a record margin, earning 82% of the vote ahead of Arsenal's Bukayo Saka and Martin Ødegaard and becoming only the fourth player to claim the award in their debut season.
 He would also go on to be voted PFA Players' Player of the Year by his colleagues in August.
 Haaland won his first trophy with Manchester City after they clinched the 2022–23 Premier League title on 20 May.
 By assisting Phil Foden's goal in a draw against Brighton & Hove Albion on 24 May, he reached 44 combined league goals and assists, thereby equalling Thierry Henry's record for most total goal contributions in a 38-game Premier League season.
 Haaland's debut season in England earned him the Premier League Golden Boot, after finishing as the league's top goalscorer, and the European Golden Shoe, given to the top domestic scorer in Europe.
 With 36 goals in 35 appearances, he set the new record for highest number of goals scored in a Premier League season.
+With 52 goals in 53 appearances, Haaland also set the record for most goals by a Premier League player in all competitions in one season.

 Haaland played the entirety of City's FA Cup final victory over Manchester United on 3 June, securing his second title with the club.
 He then played another 90 minutes in the following week's Champions League final against Inter Milan.
 Despite Haaland struggling to have a large impact on the match, City would win 1–0 to earn a maiden Champions League title and achieve only the second-ever continental treble by an English side.
 With 12 goals, Haaland finished as the top scorer of the Champions League season for a second time, joining Messi as the only players to accomplish this feat twice before turning 23.
 Haaland would be subsequently named the UEFA Men's Player of the Year in August, ahead of Messi and Manchester City teammate Kevin De Bruyne.